The distribution of syntactic dependency distances: Abstract

 \section{Abstract}

-The syntactic structure of a sentence can be represented as a graph where vertices are words and edges indicate syntactic dependencies between them.
-In this setting, the distance between two syntactically linked words can be defined as the difference between their positions.
-Here we want to contribute to the characterization of the actual distribution of syntactic dependency distances, and unveil its relationship with short-term memory limitations.
-We propose a new double-exponential model in which decay in probability is allowed to change after a break-point.
-This transition could mirror the transition from the processing of words chunks to higher-level structures.
+The syntactic structure of a sentence can be represented as a graph, where vertices are words and edges indicate syntactic dependencies between them.
+In this setting, the distance between two linked words is defined as the difference between their positions.
+Here we wish to contribute to the characterization of the actual distribution of syntactic dependency distances, which has previously been argued to follow a power-law distribution.
+Here we propose a new model with two exponential regimes in which the probability decay is allowed to change after a break-point.
+This transition could mirror the transition from the processing of word chunks to higher-level structures.
 We find that a two-regime model -- where the first regime follows either an exponential or a power-law decay -- is the most likely one in all 20 languages we considered, independently of sentence length and annotation style.
-Moreover, the break-point is fairly stable across languages and averages values of 4-5 words, suggesting that the amount of words that can be simultaneously processed abstracts from the specific language to a high degree.
-Finally, we give an account of the relation between the best estimated model and the closeness of syntactic dependencies, as measured by a recently introduced optimality score.
+Moreover, the break-point exhibits low variation across languages and averages values of 4-5 words, suggesting that the amount of words that can be simultaneously processed abstracts from the specific language to a high degree.
+The probability decay slows down after the breakpoint, consistently with a universal chunk-and-pass mechanism.
+Finally, we give an account of the relation between the best estimated model and the closeness of syntactic dependencies as function of sentence length, according to a recently introduced optimality score.